tomjoht/tomjoht.github.io/_posts/2022/1/2022-01-23-influence-in-workplace-part2.md

 * New articles published in the developer portal
 * Metrics and analysis about page and site traffic
 * Notes about writing efforts and experiments
-* Documentation needs and requests from partner groups
+* Documentation needs and requests from partner-facing groups

 Meeting notes contained summaries of the issues discussed, intended for someone who might not be familiar with the topics or discussion.